 Grievance letter: Appeal after fraud whistleblowing

 A grievance appeal concerning victimisation due to whistleblowing.
 These two employees discovered overcharging within their large employer whereby customers were being systematically swindled.
 When they reported this, they were actually tasked with investigating it.
-This lead to them losing money in the form of commissions but also being victimised in other ways.
+This lead to them not only losing money in the form of commissions but also being victimised in other ways.

 Download your free template